stepas-toliautas/enccs-instructor-training/content/lesson-design.md

 Image credit: Vanderbilt University Center for Teaching
 ```

-### Revisiting Learning objectives

-When using existing teaching material, *backwards design*  principles might be applied as
-follows:

-1. Review the lesson's learning objectives carefully, thinking about how they will work for your audience
-2. Scan the lesson to identify promising points to check in with your learners, using formative assessment to verify that objectives have been met
-3. Review the connecting content in detail to be sure everything works and you have anticipated likely problems and questions.

-We strongly encourage you to read Learning objectives before teaching a lesson and to review
-whether they still match the content of the lesson.

 ```{challenge} How do you design?
 (10 min)
 Discuss either in groups or via collaborative document:
 - How do you start when you design a new lesson/presentation?